This guide will fill you in on apprenticeship interview questions and what you can expect.

 What to Avoid Doing When Attending an Interview?

-There are a few things which you should avoid doing when going to an apprenticeship interview.
+Whether your interview is online or a face to face interview, there are a few things which you should avoid doing when going to an apprenticeship interview.
 Some of these go without saying.
 These include:

 What Questions to Ask at an Apprenticeship Interview?